 Work at the Street School - Volunteer Opportunities:

 The Street School has a great need for the expertise and support of caring people.
 Volunteers have come to the Street School from the United States, Austria, Holland, Germany, England, and Scotland, just to mention a few countries.
-They have worked in a variety of ways to help the school including: public health surveys, nutrition evaluations, grant writing, outdoor education, homeless shelter creation and management, medical services, teacher training, psychological health services, fundraising, tour guides on camping tours, and, of course, reaching out to the children who are still in the streets.
+They have worked in a variety of ways to help the school including: public health surveys, nutrition evaluations, grant writing, outdoor education, homeless shelter creation and management, medical services, teacher training, psychological health services, fund raising, tour guides on camping tours, and, of course, reaching out to the children who are still in the streets.

 In general, the School asks that volunteers commit to work for about a two month block (daily time can be split with Spanish school which is generally only half-day).
 This is to give the children a sense of continuity.
 Also, some proficiency in Spanish is important.
-Folks wishing to improve their Spanish will find working with the children to be extremely helpful (the kids love to teach adults), and the ready availibility of Spanish schools in Xela is a plus.
+Folks wishing to improve their Spanish will find working with the children to be extremely helpful (the kids love to teach adults), and the ready availability of Spanish schools in Xela is a plus.

 Possible work at the School is only really limited by the imagination and funding resources.
 Current needs include: